NETWAYS/workshop-osmc-gitlab/workshop/02_Basics/05_Groups.md

   * Navigate into `Members` and verify that you're in the group

 * Bonus
-  * Use the OSMC logo as group avator
+  * Use the OSMC logo as group avatar

 ~~~SECTION:handouts~~~